creatoro/flexicrumbs/README.md

     Breadcrumbs::factory(array('auto' => FALSE));

 ### Adding breadcrumbs manually
-To add breadcrumbs manually first you should create an array in the configuration for the breadcrumb, for example:
+The first way of adding breacdrumbs manually is to create an array in the configuration for the breadcrumb, for example:

     'pages' => array(
         'custom_page_name' => array(